Touhou Project: Gameplay

 In the games, the player's bullet power increases on a linear scale as the player collects power-ups dropped by enemies, and eventually maxes out.
 The player can also collect "point" icons to earn extra lives; the amount needed grows exponentially as the player's score rises.
 The player can enter "focus mode" by holding the shift key by default, which slows down the player's movement, makes their hitbox visible (from Perfect Cherry Blossom onwards), and generally focuses the player's attack to make it more powerful.
-The graze counter, missing from Mountain of Faith and Story of Eastern Wonderland, tracks how many bullets entered the character sprite but avoided the hitbox, rewarding the player with a score bonus for taking risks.
+The graze counter (missing from Mountain of Faith, Story of Eastern Wonderland, and Unconnected Marketeers) tracks how many bullets entered the character sprite but avoided the hitbox, rewarding the player with a score bonus for taking risks.

 The player can use a "bomb" or "spell card", similar to the "bomb" in many other shooting games.
 Although the player has a limited number at any given time, losing a life replenishes the current number of bombs up to a certain amount.
 With some exceptions, use of a bomb will make the user temporarily invulnerable, clear many of the bullets, and cause heavy damage to any enemies on screen.
 The overall effect the bomb has varies by character and by game.
 The player can use one during a short period after being hit by a bullet (called a "deathbomb") to avoid loss of a life.
 The amount of time the player has available to deathbomb is usually around 0.3 seconds (8 frames).
 Bosses have attack phases, which are also referred to as spell cards, but with bosses the term applies to a prolonged pattern of movements and shots that last until the player depletes the boss' health by a certain amount or the time runs out.